DamianoPantani/fw-emoticons/README.md

 ## [DEMO](https://cdn.rawgit.com/DamianSzGithub/fw-emoticons/master/demo/demo.html)
 ## [ALL ICONS LIST](https://cdn.rawgit.com/DamianSzGithub/fw-emoticons/master/demo/list.html)

+All fonts families weight half a MB in total, but don't worry about that.
+Each one is downloaded from the host in the moment of the client reference, so if you use one only, it will be transfered exclusively.

 ## Animations

 Animations are perfect supplementation for this component.
 It's nicely working with [Animate.css](https://daneden.github.io/animate.css/) framework, but you can also use out of the box ones.
 List of all animations included in this versions: